ManticoreGamesInc/platform-documentation/src/references/gatherables.md

 ### Add a New Item to the Database

 The easiest way to add an item to the database is to duplicate an existing entry.
-However, the **ItemData** script is also a blank template version of these, can can be used for both Gatherables and Tools.
+However, the **ItemData** script is also a blank template version of these, can be used for both Gatherables and Tools.

 1. Open the **Gatherables Database** or the **Tools Database** in the Hierarchy.
 2. Select the **Items** script and click the arrow next to it to open it and see its children.
 All items in the database will be children of this script.